-- (i) An insight into the research background on the subject, as well as the collection of a set of factual data. - (ii) A field work carried out in two wilayate (counties) where school wastage rate has been reported to be the highest in the country.
-The field work is aimed at collecting a set of objective data from people who are more and directly concerned with the problem of educational wastage.
+- (i) An insight into the research background on the subject, as well as the collection of a set of factual data. - (ii) A field work carried out in two wilayate (counties) of the country where school wastage rate has been reported to be very high in the country.
+The field work is basically aimed at collecting a set of objective data from people who are more directly concerned with the problem of educational wastage.